COVID-19 and Obesity: What You Need to Know

 I am concerned that I have COVID-19.
 What should I do?

-If you start to experience symptoms of COVID-19, you should reach out to your physician or nurse through Ochsner Anywhere Care; the MyOchsner patient portal, which allows you to connect with your primary care physician or pediatrician; or call the Ochsner COVID-19 Info Line, our free nurse care line (1-844-888-2772).
+If you start to experience symptoms of COVID-19, you should reach out to your physician or nurse through Ochsner Connected Anywhere; the MyOchsner patient portal, which allows you to connect with your primary care physician or pediatrician; or call the Ochsner COVID-19 Info Line, our free nurse care line (1-844-888-2772).
 Your physician will be able to help navigate your symptoms to decide what is the best treatment option.

 For general information about coronavirus, the Louisiana Department of Health offers its 211 hotline and the Mississippi State Department of Health can be reached at (877) 978-6453.

 For more information about coronavirus, please visit ochsner.org/coronavirus